havu73/spring2024-assignment1-basics/README.md

   - [x] Scaled dot product attention
   - [x] Multi-head self-attention: the provided test by the course instructor is not correct!
 I made my own test to compare my implementation's result with the output of ```torch.nn.MultiheadAttention```, ```pytest -k test_multihead_self_attention_ha```.
 This unit testing really screwed me up so much time!
   - [x] Transformer block: failed the unit test but I am pretty sure the test by the course instructor is not correct.
 The test basically provides input, output, weights and compared their output to my output.
 However,  the Multi-head self-attention's test is not correct (my implementation was correct if compared to ```torch.nn.MultiHeadAttention``` output but failed the course instructors' provided test).
 Therefore, it is not surprising that my implementation of the Transformer block failed the provided test.
 I am confident that my implementation is correct, and due to time limit, will move on.
-  - [x] The full Transformer model:  Did not fail the provided test, due to the same reasons outlind right above.
+  - [x] The full Transformer model:  Did not pass the provided test, due to the same reasons outlind right above.
   - [x] Accounting of memory and time complexity for Transformer model.
 Detailed accounting is logged within the code.
 In general, GPT-2 XL model needs ~ 107MB/layer and ~ 27 Billions FLOPs/layer.
 If context length beccomes 16,384 then the model needs ~ 2 Trillions FLOPs/layer.
 - [ ] Optimizer Implementations:
   - [ ] Cross-entropy loss